tktracker/IntuneDocs/intune/protect/endpoint-protection-windows-10.md

     - **Allow startup key and PIN with TPM**
     - **Do not allow startup key and PIN with TPM**
     - **Require startup key and PIN with TPM**

+    > [!TIP] To install BitLocker automatically and silently on a device that’s Azure AD joined and runs Windows 1809 or later, this setting must not be set to *Require startup key and PIN with TPM*.
+For more information, see [Silently enable BitLocker on devices](../protect/encrypt-devices.md#silently-enable-BitLocker-on-devices).

 - **Minimum PIN Length**
     **Default**: Not configured